-* significant difference between pre and post-treatment.
+* significant difference between pre- and post-treatment.

-C3.2 Ability to characterize immune cells at high resolution in blood using Cytometry by Time-of-Flight (CyTOF): CyTOF is a technology that allows powerful quantification of a large number of different cell-types simultaneously.
-In the case of the immune system, this enables high resolution quantification of the many different cell-types of the immune system, each with its own function (Fig 3).
+C3.2 Ability to characterize immune cells at high resolution in blood using cytometry by time-of-flight (CyTOF)

+CyTOF is a powerful technology that allows simultaneous quantification of a large number of different cell types.
+In the case of the immune system, high resolution quantification of the many different cell types of the immune system, each with its own function, is possible (Fig. 2).
 CyTOF measures the abundance of metal isotope labels on antibodies on single cells using mass spectroscopy.
-It allows many more molecules to be used as probes than with traditional fluorescence label based cytometry.
-CyTOF assays now routinely use 45 different labels simultaneously both cell surface and intracellularly, allowing for broad immune system quantification of cell-type and function.
+It allows many more molecules to be used as probes than with traditional fluorescent label-based cytometry.
+CyTOF assays now routinely use 45 different labels to both cell surface and intracellular components simultaneously, allowing for broad immune system quantification of cell type and function.

-C.3.3 Accelerometer-Derived Movement Patterns
+C.3.3 Accelerometer-derived movement patterns

-We are experienced with examining movement characteristics in a different population (soldiers, cyclist and people with diabetics) using warble devices for a long period of time - 32 weeks, 3 days and 7 days respectively).
-By using unsupervised machine learning techniques (clustering) we were able to separate populations of soldiers to a group os soldiers that got injured during basic training and a groups that completed basic training without injury.
-Following this step we trained a classifier for predicting the risk of injury from early stages data with encouraging results.62
+We are experienced with examining movement characteristics in different populations (soldiers, cyclists, and people with diabetes) using warble devices for long periods of time: 32 weeks, 3 days, and 7 days, respectively).
+By using unsupervised machine learning techniques (clustering), we were able to separate populations of soldiers into a group of soldiers who were injured during basic training and a group that completed basic training without injury.
+Following this, we trained a classifier for predicting the risk of injury from early-stage data, with encouraging results.62

-As part of PhD student study conducted by Yalom-Peri under the supervision of (Cukierman–Yaffe, T and the PIs EK), and in collaboration with Prof. Tsvi Kuflik, a pilot study was done with people with diabetes wearing actigraphy devices (ActiGraph wGT3X-BT) simultaneously with continuous glucose monitoring.
-We found that movement patterns of people with low physical capacity are different from other with a higher variability expressed by the root mean square of the X, Y, Z axes.
-In addition, this group spent less time performing moderate to vigorous physical activity and had fewer daily steps compared to other groups.63 By doing this study we gain expertise in data derived accelerometer collection continuously (24 hours for 7 days) in free-living conditions measurement and anelasticities.
+As part of a study conducted by Yalom-Peri as a PhD student under the supervision of CukiermanYaffe, T and Einat Kodesh), and in collaboration with Prof. Tsvi Kuflik, a pilot study was carried out with people with diabetes wearing actigraphy devices (ActiGraph wGT3X-BT) simultaneously with continuous glucose monitoring.
+We found that movement patterns of people with low physical capacity differ from others with a higher variability expressed by the root mean square of the X, Y, and Z axes.
+In addition, this group spent less time performing moderate to vigorous physical activity and had fewer daily steps compared to other groups.63 With this study, we gained expertise in data-derived continuous accelerometer collection (24 hours for 7 days) in free-living condition measurement and anelasticities.

-A third, on-going study focusses on the behavior pattern of cyclists during training and during a competition – correlating the level of effort with road conditions (speed, elevation change) for assessing the cyclists' capabilities and in the future, suggesting guidelines for improved training.
+A third, on-going study focuses on the behavior patterns of cyclists during training and competition, correlating the level of effort with road conditions (speed, elevation change) to assess the cyclists' capabilities and, in the future, to suggest guidelines for improved training.

-We will further collaborate with Prof. Tsvi Kuflik (a full professor of information systems department that works, among other things on, he is researching the use of wearable devices for identifying training patterns and predicting injuries) on automatic analysis of the sensors data that will be collected – for identifying groups of similar participants (given their behavior patterns) and for predicting the potential of developing chronic low back pain.
+We will further collaborate with Prof. Tsvi Kuflik (a full professor in the Department of Information Systems in which, among other things, he is researching the use of wearable devices to identify training patterns and predict injuries) on automatic analysis of the sensor data that will be collected, to identify groups of similar participants (given their behavior patterns) and to predict the likelihood of developing CLBP.

 C.4.
-Resources available
+Available resources

-Dr. Dar and Dr. Kodesh are full academic staff members (senior lecturers) at the Department of Physical Therapy, Haifa University.
+Dr. Dar and Dr. Kodesh are full academic staff members (senior lecturers) in the Department of Physical Therapy, Haifa University.